All Episodes

 So that was the extent of that.

-Let me go back if I can very briefly to the decision to publicly go out with your results on the email.
+Let me go back, if I can, very briefly, to the decision to publicly go out with your results on the email.

-Was your decision influenced by the attorney general's tarmac meeting with the former president Bill Clinton?
+Was your decision influenced by the Attorney General's tarmac meeting with the former president, Bill Clinton?

-That was the thing that capped it for me that I had to do something separately to protect the credibility of the investigation, which meant both the FBI and the Justice Department.
+Yes, in an ultimately conclusive way, that was the thing that capped it for me that I had to do something separately to protect the credibility of the investigation, which meant both the FBI and the Justice Department.

 Were there other things that contributed to that that you can describe in an open session?